harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 Harmony programs, and indeed the HVM, manipulate Harmony values.
-Harmony values are recursively defined: they include booleans (`False` and `True`), integers (but not floating point numbers), strings (enclosed by single or double quotes), sets of Harmony values, and dictionaries that map Harmony values to other Harmony values.
+Harmony values are recursively defined: they include booleans (`False` and `True`), integers (but not floating point numbers), strings (enclosed by single or double quotes), sets and lists of Harmony values, and dictionaries that map Harmony values to other Harmony values.
 Strings that start with a letter or an underscore and only contain letters, digits, and underscores can be written without quotes by preceding it with a dot.